top of page

 What is Mindfulness

-In the last 5-6 years, the word "mindfulness" seems to be everywhere you turn.
+In the last 7-10 years, the word "mindfulness" seems to be everywhere you turn.
 On the covers of magazines.
 The topic of podcasts.
 In schools (yay!).
 Within the boardrooms of Fortune 500 companies.
 On the fields and courts of major league sports teams.
 Implemented by the military and first responders.
-But what is mindfulness and how is it that it crosses borders globally and benefits people of all age groups, races, genders, and varying careers?
+But what is mindfulness and how is it that it crosses borders globally and benefits people of all ages, races, genders, and varying careers?

-There are now hundreds upon hundreds of scientific studies from some of the most renowned universities and medical institutions in the world that support the benefits of mindfulness.
+There are now hundreds of scientific studies from some of the most renowned universities and medical institutions in the world that support the benefits of mindfulness.

 With daily practice, we can experience the benefits of:

-• being more aware of internal thoughts, feelings, sensations, and the external world (how our words and actions affect others)
+• being more aware of internal thoughts, feelings, sensations, and the external world (how our words and actions affect ourselves and others)

 • improving our attention — to be present, to be a better listener, to be cognizant of details, and improve our working memory

-• awakening our communication skills — respond versus react, better connections create more collaborative, creative environments
+• awakening our communication skills — respond versus react, develop better connections, create more collaborative, creative environments

 • reducing stress, anxiety, and depression